mirrorcult/trnslt/README.md

 # trnslt

-`trnslt` is a Rust CLI app that translates strings from one language to another using Google Translate
+`trnslt` is a Rust CLI app that translates strings from one language to another using Google Translate.

+## Usage

+## Example

-## Language Keys
+## All Language Keys

 Here is a list of all valid language keys.
 If the input language is unknown, simply leave it blank and `trnslt` will auto-detect what language it is.